-1. Consider what type of officiant and ceremony you want.
+1. Consider what type of officiant and ceremony you want

 You might think your options are either a religious or civil ceremony, but there is a whole variety of choices within those two categories.
-Common types of officiants/ceremonies include:

-- Interfaith: Going this route is a way to have a spiritual ceremony even if you aren’t part of a religious community — or if you and your spouse come from different faith backgrounds.
+- Interfaith ceremonies: Going this route is a way to have a spiritual ceremony even if you aren’t part of a religious community — or if you and your spouse come from different faith backgrounds.
 When you hire an interfaith minister, you will usually be able to make the ceremony more personalized than in a traditional religious setting.

-- Civil: Many judges, justices of the peace and magistrates not only perform ceremonies at the courthouse but will perform a more personal ceremony at another location.
+- Civil ceremonies: Many judges, justices of the peace and magistrates not only perform ceremonies at the courthouse but will perform a more personal ceremony at another location.
 Your local county clerk’s office should have a list of those who are available for wedding ceremonies — generally you work out the fee and specifics with the judge.

 2. Meet with potential officiants.